defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/docs/jenkins-backup-restore/jenkins-repo-pvc.md

         Warning  FailedAttachVolume  0s  attachdetach-controller  AttachVolume.Attach failed for volume "jenkins-volume" : rpc error: code = Internal desc = Could not attach volume "vol-0a5410ba3acbc7b6a" to node "i-0f0aeaee254ea5ce5": could not attach volume "vol-0a5410ba3acbc7b6a" to node "i-0f0aeaee254ea5ce5": InvalidVolume.ZoneMismatch: The volume 'vol-0a5410ba3acbc7b6a' is not in the same availability zone as instance 'i-0f0aeaee254ea5ce5'
         ```

-    - To get the correct availability zone, see what node the pod is attached to, and check the corresponding node's availailty zone
+    - To get the correct availability zone, see what node the pod is attached to, and check the corresponding node's availability zone

     - Should this error appear: